 There are certain financial covenants under the Credit Facility that must be maintained.
-Specifically, NFI must maintain an interest coverage ratio greater than 3.0 to 1 and a total leverage ratio of less than 3.75 to 1.
+Specifically, NFI must maintain an interest coverage ratio greater than 3.0 to 1 and a total leverage ratio of less than 3.75 to 1 (which increases to 4.25 for one year following a material acquisition).

-DIRECTORS, OFFICERS AND MANAGEMENT
+DIRECTORS AND OFFICERS

-Directors and Management
+Directors and Officers